Thomas R. Dye

-Thomas R. Dye (December 16, 1935 – June 22, 2025) was an American Emeritus Professor of Political Science at Florida State University and a McKenzie Professor of Government.
-Dye had described politics as being about who gets scarce governmental resources, where, when, why and how.
+Thomas R. Dye (December 16, 1935 – June 22, 2025) was an American political scientist, Professor of Political Science at Florida State University and a McKenzie Professor of Government.
+Dye described politics as being about who gets scarce governmental resources, where, when, why and how.

 Academic background and preparation

 Dye graduated from Pennsylvania State University where he received his B.S. and M.A. degrees; Dye received his Ph.D. from the University of Pennsylvania.

 Dye had taught at the University of Pennsylvania, the University of Wisconsin, and the University of Georgia, among other institutions.
 He was a visiting scholar at Bar-Ilan University in Israel, and at the Brookings Institution in Washington D.C.

 Dye had served as president of the Southern Political Science Association, the Policy Studies Organization, and had served as the secretary of the American Political Science Association.
 Dye also served as past president of the Lincoln Center for Public Service.

 Dye died on June 22, 2025, at the age of 89.